Can I Glaze Air Dry Clay?

 But, the ultimate question here is whether you can color or glaze your air-dry clay.
 In this guide, we will take a quick look at the question, “Can You Glaze Air Dry Clay”?

-Air-Dry Clay: Can You Really Glaze It?
+Air-Dry Clay: Can You Glaze It?

 Given the fact that air-dry clay doesn’t need to be fired, you don’t necessarily have to opt for kiln firing with this clay.
 The chalky and matte finish that comes with air-dry clay is something that most potters air for.
 However, you can surely experiment with the glaze and make your air-dry craft all unique and shiny.
 If you are looking for good-quality air-dry clay, the DAS Air-Hardening Clay is a perfect choice.
-This white-colored block of 2.2lb is perfect for potters that have just started as well as expert crafters.
+This white-colored block of 2.2lb is perfect for potters who have just started as well as expert crafters.

 Glaze is used mostly to color or waterproof the air-dry clay.
 However, traditional glaze that is used for earthenware, porcelain, or stoneware clay, helps seal it and impart a beautiful texture or color to the final product.
 These types of glazes have to be fired at particularly high temperatures inside a kiln to help the artwork achieve permanency.
 With air-dry clay, firing in a traditional kiln is impossible as it will burn away in such high firing temperatures.
-Instead of glaze, you can use white-colored crafts glue like Mod Podge.
+Instead of glaze, you can use white-colored craft glue like Mod Podge.
 It is used to seal the clay.
 However, this surely won’t make the clay completely waterproof.
-Not just that, the mod podge, when exposed for a long time in the sun can lead to yellowing.
-You can opt for acrylic sealer, varnish, or even epoxy resin in order to seal the clay for waterproofing.
+Not just that, the Mod Podge, when exposed for a long time in the sun can lead to yellowing.
+You can opt for acrylic sealer, varnish, or even epoxy resin to seal the clay for waterproofing.

 Here are the types of glazes you need to keep in mind before you opt for a homemade recipe.